dangex/cod_gs1_128/readme.md

 GS1 barcode generator
 =====================

-The library generates GS1 barcode.
+The library generates GS1 barcode base64.
 Currently supported formats: GS1 128.
 Code is under development so it may change radically.
 If you found an issue just let me know.

 Usage